-Let’s breakdown what all we have going on here.
+Let’s break down what we have going on here.

 Obviously, you need quinoa.
 Ever since I learned how to make quinoa in the Instant Pot – IN JUST ONE MINUTE – I’m sold.
 We’d have quinoa every night if it were up to me!